Skip to Content

 It’s usually made of a mixture of carrier oils, essential oils, and vitamin oils.
 Carrier oils comprise the majority of it and examples include castor oil (common), sunflower oil, jojoba oil, and safflower oil.

 Although its benefits are pretty widely known, it’s usually only men who take shaving seriously that bother with it.
-It’s unfortunate, but the added step of applying pre-shave oil before shaving cream or gel is simply too much of a hassle for a lot of men.

 2. Who Should Use Pre-Shave Oil?

 Pre-shave oils would be suitable for use by anyone looking for a closer and smoother shave, or those men looking to get into traditional shaving techniques.
-Men with sensitive skin would especially benefit from its lubricating and moisturizing properties.

 Another group that should strongly consider using pre-shave oil are those men looking to get more serious with their shaving.